Best Apple Crumble Pie

 This pie freezes very well!
 There are 2 ways to freeze this recipe:

 2. Freeze individual slices.
-If you have a few leftover slices you want to freeze, place them on a baking sheet and put them in the freezer to flash-freeze them.
+Put the slices on a baking sheet and transfer them to the freezer.
 Then, once they’re frozen, wrap them in plastic wrap and store in an airtight container for up to 2 months.
 Thaw in the refrigerator for about 6 hours.

 Recipe FAQs